Saurbhmoynak/TributePage.github.io/README.md

-# Tribute-Page---Lata-Mangeshkar
+# TributePage-LataMangeshkar

-It is an Tribute Page on Lata Mangeshkar
+Responsive Web Design Projects - Build a Tribute Page.
+Responsive Web Design Projects - Build a Tribute Page - freecodecamp.

+We make a tribute page on the life of Lata Mangeshkar.